Architecture & Art, Paris, Travel

 What to Wear in Paris!

 Ah, my favorite subject!
 You will want to head to my shop page or my LTK page for curated selections of what to wear to Paris depending on the season.
 Plus, save room in your suitcase for all the fabulous shopping you will do while there.
 Be sure to fill out the duty-free information at each shop.
-Give yourself a little time before departure at the airport to drop off the duty-free information and you will recieve a tax refund directly to your credit card.
+Give yourself a little time before departure at the airport to drop off the duty-free information and you will receive a tax refund directly to your credit card.

 If You Enjoyed this Post, You Might Also Enjoy: